OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 #### Optional Pipe variables

-Next up were some optional variables consumers of the Pipe could choose to supply if they wish:
+Next up were some optional variables consumers of the Pipe could choose to supply if they wish.

 I included an `EXTRA_ARGS` array variable to include multiple additional arguments for the `pack` command.
 You can specify this variable by using a special Bitbucket array type in your pipeline: